010

 Filling the gap

+I’ve been practising three power shifts for a long time before I realised I was doing it.
 When my struggle was at its peak, every experience demanded my attention.
-Setbacks became a form of training, and in that period, my command of self grew stronger.
-I’ve been practising three power shifts for a long time before I realised I was doing it, I call it:
+Setbacks became a form of training, and in that period, my Self-Command grew stronger.

-Often feeling internally broken when they're not met; we point fingers, withdraw, or quietly doubt ourselves.
-All while missing how much weight we’ve placed on those assumptions.
-Interrupting that pattern changes everything.
+When they're not met, we point fingers, withdraw, or quietly doubt ourselves.
+All while we've missed how much weight has been placed on those assumptions.
+Interrupting that pattern by demanding more from ourselves changes that.

 Our Emotions are triggered by years of associations and beliefs.

 Irritation speaks before awareness has a chance, and worries can build stories that don’t exist.
 Command doesn’t silence emotions.
 It stops them from leading.
-That option is always available.
+That option is always available to us.

-Finally, Choice, how to act, how to behave, how to respond.
+Finally, Choice: how to act, how to behave, how to respond.
 Many times, we hesitate, wait, let others act first, or need approval.
-Command allows us to take ownership of what we know is true for us even if it feels like a mistake, a "wrong" move.
-Decisions made guilt-free, without fear, without validation.
+Self-Command allows us to take ownership of what we know is true for us, even if it feels like a mistake or a "wrong" move.
+Decisions made guilt-free, without fear, without validation, built command.

 In the moments I needed it the most, it composed me, stopped the spiral, and gave me grip.
-It allowed me to move, I didn't need to control, and more importantly, it never diminished.
+It allowed me to move; I didn't need control, and more importantly, I never diminished my power.

 It saved my life more than once.
 It will also hold you when control can’t.